 Choose a topic to find out about next.
 If in doubt, go through the topics in order.

 To help with this, Undum can generate a list of situation links for you.
 It does this in three steps.
 Firstly, each situation can be given one or more tags, this allows you to easily ask for links to all situations with the 'in-hallway' tag, for example.
-Secondly, situations can have a canView method, which gets to decide whether that situation is valid as a link.
+Secondly, situations can have a canView method, which gets to decide whether that situation should appear.
 That method can look at the current state of the character to decide whether to appear or not.
 Thirdly, SimpleSituations have a choices option.
-If it is set to one or more tags, it handles the buiding of the choice list.
+If it is set to one or more tags, it handles the building of the choice list.

 You've seen this already in the topic list.
 The topic list is generated automatically.
 All of the situations in the topic list are always available, however.
 So here is an example of automatic options that may change: